rsc-cis133DA-in-v12/CIS133DA-L9-Project-Template/README.md

 3. If there are files and folders present other than this `readme.md` file, take some time to familiarize yourself with the files within the repo so you know where they are located.
 This will help you when asked to use them within the project directions.

    > **TIP:** Before beginning any work on the project, read through all the steps to understand what you will be doing.
-4. You will create a table below, use the correct number of columns and rows to display the following details.
+4. You will create a table below.
+Use the correct number of columns and rows to display the following details.
 Reviewing this information first will help you determine the structure of the table.
    1. There are seven services offered to both Home & Business users that includes:
       - Offered at a $40 fixed price:
          - Data recovery & transfer